 Mailing Address: A2/F, Dolford Mansion, 1-3 Chatham Court, Tsim Sha Tsui, Kowloon, Hong Kong

-Our Association has released the latest issue of the Members’ Circular to all members.
-The issue includes HKC&ED News, Currency News, Enforcement News and recent information relevant to licensed MSOs.
+Our Association has released the latest November issue of the Members’ Circular to all members.
+The issue includes information of AML course held by our Association, HKC&ED; news and recent news relevant to licensed MSOs

 Become a Member